 Easy ways to eat less red meat and cut down on processed meat

-- Keep a few days a week red-meat free
+- Keep some days red-meat free

 - Make red meat go further by adding some beans, chickpeas, lentils or mushrooms to bulk up stews, chillies and pasta sauces.
 This can also lower the calories in your meals and counts towards your 5 A DAY.